 What is Polycrylic?

 Polycrylic is a protective coating that is water-based and available in both satin and high gloss finish.
-It can be applied to the surface via roller or with a spray bottle.
+It can be applied to the surface using a roller or with a sprayer.
 Polycrylic is an ideal choice for wooden furniture or surfaces and is also a quick-drying chemical.
 It is a recommended choice for wood surfaces like birch, maple, and ash due to the fact that polycrylic does not produce any tint.

 Advantages of Using Polycrylic

 I have listed a list of polycrylic’s advantages in order for you to get a better grasp of its strengths.

 - Polycrylic is more affordable which makes it a popular choice if you are on a tight budget.

 - In terms of durability, you can expect it to be long-lasting.